sgoldenlab/simba/docs/Scenario1.md

 - [Create Video](https://github.com/sgoldenlab/simba/blob/master/docs/tutorial.md#step-13-create-video)

 ## Part 1: Create a new project
-This section describes how to create a new project for your tracking analysis.
+This section describes how to create a new project for behavioral classifier predictions.

 ![](/images/createproject2.PNG "createproject2")

 ### Step 1: Generate Project Config

-In this step you create your main project folder with all the required sub-directories.
+In this step you create your main project folder, which will then auto-populate with all the required sub-directories.

 1. In the main SimBA window, click on `File` and and `Create a new project`.
 The following windows will pop up.